yahiaetman/Scrabble-Server/README.md

 - To run tests, run: `npm run test`.
 - To package the server for distribution, run: `npm run dist`.
+- To package the console client into an exe, run: `npm run pack-client`.

 ## Configuration